top of page

 Transgender discrimination: Use a chi-square contingency test to answer the question "Do perceptions of who faces more discrimination (transmen, transwomen, both equally, or neither) depend on political party affiliation?"
 Use the variables "politics" and "transmen-transwomen"

-Discrimination everywhere except my backyard: First: use the PED scale to categorize participants into one of two categories: has personally experienced discrimination vs. has not personally experienced discrimination.
-You learned how to convert a numerical variable into a categorical one in Digital Wellness Assignment 9.
-Then - use a chi-square contingency test to answer the question "does personal experience with discrimination depend on political party"? .
-Then run a chi square using the variables "PED_category" and "politics".
+Discrimination everywhere except my backyard: I (Lynn) will use the PED scale to categorize participants into one of two categories: has personally experienced discrimination vs. has not personally experienced discrimination.
+This new SPSS data file will be posted to your team homepage.
+YOU will use a chi-square contingency test to answer the question "does personal experience with discrimination depend on political party"?
+Use the variables "PED_category" and "politics".

 bottom of page